razerofficial/UE4_XDK_SampleApp/README.md

 <a name="GetFrameCount"></a>
 **GetFrameCount**

 Returns the frame count of a `Chroma` animation upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.
 ```c++
 int32 UChromaSDKPluginBPLibrary::GetFrameCount(const int32 animationId);
 ```